-We have audited the financial statements of StorageVault Canada Inc. (the "Corporation"), which comprise the statements of financial position as at December 31, 2023 and December 31, 2022, and the statements of income (loss) and comprehensive income (loss), changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of material accounting policies.
+We have audited the consolidated financial statements of StorageVault Canada Inc. (the "Corporation"), which comprise the consolidated statements of financial position as at December 31, 2024 and December 31, 2023, and the consolidated statements of income (loss) and comprehensive income (loss), changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at December 31, 2023 and December 31, 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Corporation as at December 31, 2024 and December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board.